BangkokBlock/blockchain-developer-bootcamp-final-project/README.md

 7. Go to Infura and create your project under Rinkeby network
 8. Copy your project id (rinkeby) to .env.local as **```INFURA_PROJECT_ID=....```** See .env.example
 9. Copy the infura url (rinkeby) to .env.local as **```NEXT_PUBLIC_INFURA_URL=....```** See .env.example
 10. Once your metamask private key, infura project Id, and Infura URL ID are all copied into the .env.local.
 Save the file.
 Now run **```npm run deploy-dev```** in your terminal.
 This will will compile and deploy the contracts to rinkeby using hardhat.
-This will return both contract addresses. **VERY IMPORTANT** - Please be patient as it takes on average about 2 or 3 minutes for the contracts to compile and return the 2 contract addresses.
+This will return both contract addresses. **VERY VERY IMPORTANT** - The inital response to this command may say "Compilation Successful" or "Nothing to compile" wihtou returning the addresses, but if you wait anywhere from 30 seconds to 2 minutes it will indeed return both contract address.
+So please be patient as it can occasionlly take 1 to 3 minutes for the contracts to compile, deploy, and return the 2 contract addresses.
-11. Run **```npx hardhat test```**
+11. Run **```npx hardhat test```** to see passing tests.
 12. Use your metamask account (on Rinkeby) to mint tokens.
 Again please be patient when executing transactions in Metamask.
 It may take anywhere from 30 seconds to 2 minutes for confirmations.
 Refresh your screen after minting tokens on the main marketplace page if you do not see a transaction appear after a couple minutes.
 Try another refresh again.
 See instructions below for more specfic info. on minting.

 ## HOW TO MINT TOKENS